itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Getting an attribute

-To get an attribute from a `DOTElement`, you can use the `getAttribute`, which takes in an attribute (String), and uses it to retrieve the attribute's value.
+To get an attribute from a `DOTElement`, you can use the `getAttribute`, which takes in an attribute, and uses it to retrieve the attribute's value.

 ```java
 Graph g = new Graph();